Alex-Accipio/SMACSS_Template/README.md

-# SMACSS_Template
-A basic template for SMACSS folder architecture
+# A basic template for SMACSS folder architecture

-abstracts/index.php shows how to forward abstracts.
+/abstracts/index.php shows how to forward abstracts.

 The styles.scss sheet shows how partials are referenced.